-And that’s what happened when E took me to Quezon Memorial Circle in Quezon City, Manila.
-Having moved to the States in his early 20s, I’m sure things seem different from the last time he was around.
+One of the places I visited with E during my trip to Manila was the Quezon Memorial Circle in Quezon City, Manila.
 We took a jeepney and got off opposite the circle/park, but couldn’t find a way to cross the road.
-Ended up circling around half of the park for a good 10mins, before realising that the underpass was where the jeepney dropped us off .______.”
+We ended up circling around half of the park for a good 10mins, before realising that the underpass was where the jeepney dropped us off lol.

 First time riding a jeepney in the front passenger seat!